Skip to main content

 3. Returns a reactive store that updates as the job progresses

 The subscription uses the same SSE connection as query subscriptions.
-When your component unmounts (Svelte's $: reactive block cleanup), the store automatically unsubscribes.
+When your component unmounts, Svelte detaches the store subscription for that component automatically.

 Job State